BU-Spark/CS506Spring2021Repository/City_of_Boston_15min_city_Team1_spring2021/jupter_notebooks/README.md

 The sequence is: CS506_open_space_annotated.ipynb -> CSDATA_combine_datasets_V2_annotated.ipynb -> CS506_combineParcels_V2_annotated.ipynb.

 All 3 notebooks involve datasets in the "datasets" folder.
-You do not need to run CS506_raw_parcels.ipynb because the dataset it uses is too big to upload to Github and its output file is already in "datasets".
-If you really want to run it, the link for dataset it requires is: https://koordinates.com/layer/96130-boston-massachusetts-parcels/
+You do not need to run CS506_raw_parcels.ipynb and parcel_to_coord.ipynb because the dataset they use is too big to upload to Github and their final output file (final_parcels_coords.csv) is already in "datasets".
+If you really want to run those codes, the link for dataset they require is: https://koordinates.com/layer/96130-boston-massachusetts-parcels/

 After that, you need to run the codes in "distance_matrix".
 You can run parcel_service_distance_v2.ipynb, DMA_process.ipynb and DMA_process_2.ipynb (follow this order) to get all the distances (between parcels and essential services), and run CS506DATA_View_DMA_annotated.ipynb to visualize the data.